Emmerdale: 2000–2011: Continued success and more episodes

 By 2000, Emmerdale episodes were regularly getting 12 million viewers, and the number of episodes per week was increased from three to five.
 An ITV talent show, Soapstars, was held in 2001 to cast the new five-member Calder family; the Calders made their debut on the show in November that year, and all members had left by August 2002.
 In 2004, Emmerdale became the first British soap opera to broadcast six episodes a week.
 By 2006, Emmerdale was contending with, and at times beating, EastEnders in viewership.
 In 2007, an hour-long special episode revealing the murderer of Tom King (Kenneth Farrington) aired; the episode gained an average of 8.6 million viewers, peaking at 9.1 million viewers when Tom's son Carl (Tom Lister) confesses to the murder.
 The episode received more than double the amount of viewership EastEnders did.

 The early and mid-2000s saw the introduction of major long-term characters, including the King family and Cain (Jeff Hordley) and Charity Dingle (Emma Atkins).
 This era also saw high-profile castings such as Patsy Kensit as Sadie King in 2004, and Amanda Donohoe and Maxwell Caulfield as Natasha and Mark Wylde in 2008.
 Major storylines during this period included a bus crash, Sarah Sugden's death in a barn fire, a New Year's Eve storm, the Kings River explosion, and the Sugden house fire.
 In 2009, the longest-tenured character, Jack Sugden (Clive Hornby), was killed off.
 Jack's funeral featured the first on-screen appearance in 13 years of Annie Sugden (Sheila Mercier).
 The same year, long-serving executive producer Keith Richardson was replaced by former series producer Steve November (later replaced by John Whiston).
 Gavin Blyth became the series producer, followed by Stuart Blackburn after Blyth's death.
-In January 2011, two of the soaps longest-serving characters Viv Hope portrayed by Deena Payne since 1993 and Terry Woods portrayed by Billy Hartman since 1995 respectively, were both killed off as part of a major fire stroyline.
+In January 2011, two of the soaps longest-serving characters Viv Hope portrayed by Deena Payne since 1993 and Terry Woods portrayed by Billy Hartman since 1995 respectively, were both killed off as part of a major fire storyline.